-42. Website Hosting – you need to pay for a reliable podcast hosting to run your website.
-Luckily good services are easy to find.
-BlueHost offers very affordable website hosting and is ideal if you are just starting up.
+42. Website Hosting – you need to pay for reliable podcast hosting to run your website.
+Luckily good services are easy to find, for example, BlueHost offers very affordable website hosting and is ideal if you are just starting up.
 Here is my full list of recommended hosts for a great podcasting website:

 43. Podcast media hosting – there are many media hosting offers.
 We have a thorough review that can help you to choose the best podcast hosting offer for you.
 Although there are some free offers, I recommend getting a reasonably priced but high-quality offer.

 44. Mailing services – to fully utilize the potential of your podcasting business, you need to collect emails.
 In the beginning, you can use the free offers of sendinblue or convertkit, but once you build your list, you will need to update to a premium plan.

 45. Fees and subscriptions – review all the remaining fees and subscription you need to pay regularly.
 Add also those that you need to pay once a year to renew a license.
 In this category, you will find marketing services and portals, premium WordPress plugins, software like Adobe Audition.